An affordable, nutritionally balanced and easy to follow meal plan for new vegans (who aren't budding chefs!)

 Lunch: ½ baguette from part-baked filled with falafel and salad

-Soya 'natural' yoghurt is also a great vegan alternative for sour cream, so you could have this with your meal to accompamy the spicy soya chilli.
+Plain soya yoghurt is also a great vegan alternative for sour cream, so you could have this with your meal to accompany the spicy soya chilli.

-Snacks: Banana smoothie made using fortified milk alternative, Walnuts and a couple of Brazil nuts, Apple
+Snacks: Banana smoothie made using fortified plant milk, walnuts and a couple of Brazil nuts, apple

 Breakfast: Vegan sausage, onion and mustard wholemeal sandwich and orange juice